laurenjack/NN_Theory_Tester/README.md

 # NN_Theory_Tester

+This repo contains most of the code for my current research.
+Please see the Wiki for the theory and math pertaining to that research.
+This README is concerned with the structure of the code, whereas the Wiki describes the algorithms.

 This project is desined for testing  new algoirthms and experiments pertaining to neural networks.
 The top level modules are designed for reuse, a sort of framework built on top of tensorflow 1.0.
 While frameworks such as Keras already exist, the need for low level features meant I stuck to tensorflow, and the framwork grew organically from there.
 The packages under src